 Acupuncture is a component of Traditional Chinese Medicine (TCM) that shows numerous benefits for peripheral neuropathy.
-Whether caused by diabetes, chemotherapy, or other factors, neuropathy can be extremely painful.
+Neuropathy can be extremely painful if caused by diabetes, chemotherapy, or other factors.
 Many neuropathy sufferers fail to find relief in pharmaceutical medications and turn to alternative and natural medicines like acupuncture, transcutaneous electrical nerve stimulation, foot massages, or cannabidiol.

-Acupuncture involves the insertion of thin needles through the skin at strategic points of the body to stimulate the body’s healing process.
-For patients with neuropathy, it helps re-stimulate damaged nerves, regenerate the nerves’ sensitivity, boost blood circulation, and considerably reduce the pain.
+Acupuncture involves the insertion of thin needles through the skin at strategic points to stimulate the body’s healing process.
+For patients with neuropathy, it helps re-stimulate damaged nerves, regenerate the nerves’ sensitivity, boost blood circulation, and considerably reduce pain.

 Acupuncture is part of Traditional Chinese Medicine and involves the insertion of thin needles through the skin at various strategic points of the body.

 According to traditional Chinese medicine, the Qi (pronounced “Chee”) is the energy flow through our body that is responsible for overall health.
 Diseases and chronic pains are believed to be caused by a disruption of the Qi.

 Acupuncture aims to rebalance the Qi by inserting needles to stimulate acupuncture points along the energy-carrying channels of the body called the meridians.